Vasile Moldoveanu: Vocal characteristics and career

 Although he had a significant career, especially at the Metropolitan Opera, and was promoted by the media in an age when live TV broadcasts had just begun, Moldoveanu is little known in Romania.
 This is due in particular to the censorship in place during the communist era, when he was at the height of his career.

 In 2010, Moldoveanu appealed against the sentence that had sent him to jail and was absolutely discharged.

 In 2012, he was made a commander of the Order of the Star of Romania.

-Moldoveanu now lives in Monte Carlo and gives master classes for young singers, mainly from Romania.
+Moldoveanu now lives in Monte Carlo.
+In 2013, he gave master classes for young singers in Romania.

 Recordings

 Few recordings of Moldoveanu exist, though two LPs with opera arias were released by Intercord: